pelegrin/bapl/README.md

 ### Unary operators
 Supported *decrement, increment, unary minus.* (--, ++, -) in infix notation.
 Size operator `#` can be used for some data types, namely arrays and strings.
 In both cases, it returns size of array or string (number of literals) accordinly.
+Unary operators has higher priority then binary operators

 ### Relational Operators
 Lazarus provides the following relational operators.